wesdoyle/blog/content/posts/07-testing-epistemology.md

 More importantly, __when a test that we expect to pass fails, we're revealing that there is something we don't yet know (or perhaps forgot to consider) about our software__.
 In this case, something about the system under test, its environment, or the test itself resulted in an unexpected event or outcome.
+Despite our best efforts, I believe gaps in knoweldge about what our software actually does often occur due to __insufficient vetting of our knowledge claim justifications.__

 In 1963, Edmund Gettier published a 3-page paper titled "[Is Justified True Belief Knowledge?](https://web.archive.org/web/20180128081456/http://philosophyfaculty.ucsd.edu:80/faculty/rarneson/Courses/gettierphilreading.pdf)"